apache/jena-site/source/documentation/sparql-apis/__index.md

 `UpdateProcessor` is a legacy name for `UpdateExecution`

-`GSP` provides the SPARQL Graph Store Protocol, including extensions for sending and receiving datasets, rather than individual graphs.
+`GSP` provides the SPARQL Graph Store Protocol, and 'DSP' (Dataset Store Protocol) provides for sending and receiving datasets, rather than individual graphs.

 Both API and GPI provide builders for detailed setup, particularly for remote usage over HTTP and HTTPS where detailed control of the HTTP requests is